2021 Guerrero earthquake: Casualties

 According to Héctor Astudillo, the governor of Guerrero, one person was killed in the town of Luces en el Mar in the Coyuca de Benítez municipality in a motorcycle accident and collision with a utility pole.
 One person also died of a cardiac arrest in Puebla.
 A third death was reported in Xaltianguis, Guerrero; the elderly woman was killed when a fence at a clinic she visited collapsed.
 Three additional deaths attributed to heart attacks were reported in Acapulco.

 At least 20 people were injured in rural towns surrounding the Acapulco area during the quake.
 Two people were injured in San Gaspar de los Reyes, Metepec, when a wall collapsed on them while they were on a motorcycle.
 The injured pair were taken to a hospital in Metepec where they received treatment.
 In Orizaba, Veracruz, three people suffered nervous breakdowns when they were trapped in an elevator in the Regional General Hospital.

 Two days after the earthquake, on September 9, a man was killed in a vehicle collision on the Acapulco-Pinotepa federal highway near Acapulco, affected by the quake.

-A 14-year old girl from Tortolitas died at the hospital where she was recovered, after succumbing to her injuries sustained when a wall collapsed.
+A 14-year-old girl from Tortolitas died at the hospital where she was recovered, after succumbing to her injuries sustained when a wall collapsed.

-On September 10, at 13:30 local time, a landslide occurred on the Cerro del Chiquihuite hill in Tlalnepantla de Baz, Mexico City, killing two people and causing one injury.
+On September 10, at 13:30 local time, a landslide occurred on the Cerro del Chiquihuite hill in Eastern Tlalnepantla de Baz, State of Mexico, killing two people and causing one injury.
 At least three people; a woman and her two children went missing in the immediate aftermath.
 The landslide brought large boulders which destroyed four homes and buried several others near the hillside.
 At least 80 residents were evacuated.
 According to the governor of the State of Mexico, Alfredo del Mazo Maza, heavy rainfall in the city, as well as the earthquake, weakened soil conditions on the hill, triggering the landslide.
 On September 15, the missing three-year-old girl was found dead.
 The bodies of the mother and the other child were recovered were found under the landslide on September 22.